 Are You Ready for the “End of the World” Portfolio?

-Over the last couple weeks, I’ve discussed our $19.9 trillion federal debt and the additional $106 trillion in unfunded liabilities for Social Security, Medicare and Medicaid.
+In the past, I’ve discussed our $19.9 trillion federal debt and the additional $106 trillion in unfunded liabilities for Social Security, Medicare and Medicaid.

 This is hardly a new problem.

 But our elected misrepresentatives refuse to do the one thing that would put us back on track: reform out-of-control entitlement spending.

 Why?
 Because they know it would damage their re-election chances.